 All copyright in the project remains with the applicants.
 NSI reserves the sole right to disqualify any team that does not fully own the rights in and to the project.

-A contract will be signed with each team outlining the commitments and responsibilities of the team and NSI under the course.
+Immediately upon acceptance into the course, a contract will be signed with each team outlining the commitments and responsibilities of the team and NSI.

 What financial assistance will I receive?

-Phase one teams who live outside Toronto will have their airfare and accommodation covered while they are in Toronto for the training session.
-Transportation to and from the airport and within the city is the responsibility of team members.
-Phase two teams will receive up to $5,000 each to cover approved development costs, have their airfare and accommodation covered for the second training session and the Banff World Media Festival (including registration, accommodation and shuttle from the airport to Banff).
+Phase 1 and 2 teams who live outside Toronto will have their airfare and accommodation covered while they are in Toronto for the training session.
+Meals and transportation to and from the airport and within the city are the responsibility of team members.
+NSI will also pay Content London registration fees for phase 2 teams.

 What is the relationship between the National Screen Institute and the successful applicant?